 Confidentiality

-The Company will keep all communication, documentation and contractual information confidential.
+The Company will keep all communication, documentation, and contractual information confidential.
 This information will not be released to any third-party unless as required by law (in this case the Certificate Holder will be informed of the disclosure unless the Company is prohibited to do so by law) or regulatory body governing the scheme.
-Information may be transmitted to outsource agents or contractors for the purposes of assessment, surveillance or maintenance of the applicable certification scheme.
+Information may be transmitted to outsource agents or contractors for the purposes of assessment, surveillance, or maintenance of the applicable certification scheme.
 All outsource agents and staff are covered by similar confidentiality requirements.
 The existence of an issued Certificate, its amendments, validity status, issue date, the Product name and type, the name of the Certificate Holder, address, and website are maintained on public registers dependent on the applicable scheme requirements.

 Impartiality